Scott Brosius

+Scott David Brosius (born August 15, 1966) is an American former professional baseball third baseman for the Oakland Athletics (1991–1997) and the New York Yankees (1998–2001) of Major League Baseball (MLB) who is the athletic director at Linfield University.
+He was an MLB All-Star in 1998 and won a Gold Glove Award in 1999.
+Brosius was a member of three consecutive World Series champions with the Yankees from 1998 to 2000 and won the World Series Most Valuable Player Award in 1998.

 Early life

 Brosius grew up in Milwaukie, Oregon, where he attended Rex Putnam High School before going to Linfield College.
 He was drafted by the Oakland Athletics in the 20th round of the 1987 amateur draft and signed on June 9, 1987.

-Career
+Playing career

+Oakland Athletics (1991–1997)

 Brosius became one of the few players to hit a home run in his first major league game, on August 7, 1991.
 Brosius was the A's starting third baseman through the mid-1990s, although he played almost 300 games in his Oakland career at other positions, primarily in the outfield.
 In 1996, he batted .304 with 22 home runs, his best year with Oakland; however, his performance declined in 1997 when he finished last in the majors (of those who qualified for the batting title) in batting average, on-base percentage, and slugging average.
-He was traded to the Yankees after the season for Kenny Rogers, who had struggled mightily in New York.